EthanDann/Active-Directory-Project/README.md

 ## Components Used

 - **Active Directory**: Microsoft;s Active Directory is utilized as the directory service and identity management solution.
-It centralizes authentication, authorization, and configuration management for users, computers, and resources in a network environment.

 - **Splunk**: Splunk is used as the SIEM (Security Information and Event Management) and XDR (Extended Detection and Response) platform.
-It provides real-time monitoring, threat detection, and response capabilities for security incidents.

 ## Documentation